Looking for a Shaw SmartVoice Review?

 From the public internet, the connection goes through a firewall to connect to the Shaw network and then through a second firewall to reach the SmartVoice servers.
 On top of that, your voice data is encrypted between your system and the Shaw core network leaving it very well protected.

-3. It’s affordable (especially for small startups and businesses with less than 20 users) – like many hosted platforms, the implementation of SmartVoice is quite nice for small businesses because there are no large upfront equipment costs aside from a $50 per seat install fee.
+3. It’s affordable (especially for small startups and businesses with only a few users) – like many hosted platforms, the implementation of SmartVoice is quite nice for small businesses because there are no large upfront equipment costs aside from a $50 per seat install fee.

 Unlike many other hosted providers, Shaw recently changed the requirements so that SmartVoice has no minimum purchase, meaning you can get SmartVoice even if you only need one phone (most hosted providers require a minimum of five phones).

-This is great for freelancers, start-up’s, and small businesses, who only need a few phones (or even just one), to have the ability to communicate like a much bigger organization – features like call flows, automated attendants, and even on the fly conferencing will help you easily work with the same efficiency as a much bigger organization.
+This is great for freelancers, start-up’s, and small businesses, who only need a few phones (or even just one), to have the ability to communicate like a much bigger organization – features like call flows, automated attendants, and even on-the-fly conferencing will help you easily work with the same efficiency as much larger organizations.

-(Check out this video showing some of the awesome features)
+(Check out this video to see the features available)

 The one thing to keep in mind with SmartVoice is that, like all hosted systems, your payments are going to continue in perpetuity, which means that if you go with all the “bells & whistles” (and the added costs they bring) you will pay that fee for as long as you have your phones.